 During every backup session, Veeam Backup for AWS creates a cloud-native snapshot for each EC2 instance added to the backup policy.
 The cloud-native snapshot itself is a collection of point-in-time EBS snapshots that Veeam Backup for AWS takes using native AWS capabilities.

-A sequence of cloud-native snapshots produced during a set of backup sessions makes up a snapshot chain.
-Veeam Backup for AWS produces the snapshot chain in the following way:
+A sequence of cloud-native snapshots created during a set of backup sessions makes up a snapshot chain.
+Veeam Backup for AWS creates the snapshot chain in the following way:

 - During the first backup session, Veeam Backup for AWS creates a snapshot of all EC2 instance data and saves it in the AWS region where the processed EC2 instance resides.
 This snapshot becomes a starting point of the snapshot chain.

 Snapshot creation during the first backup session may take significant time to complete since the whole content of the EC2 instance is copied.

 - Snapshots created during subsequent backup sessions store only those data blocks that have changed since the previous backup session.